-Parents wishing to have their child or children baptized at St. Matthew Church are required to attend a Baptism Preparation Class prior to the Baptism.
+Parents wishing to have their child or children baptized at St. Matthew Church are required to first be registered at St. Matthew Church and then attend a Baptism Preparation Class prior to the Baptism.
+Click here for a registration form if you are not already registered at St. Matthew.
 Grandparents and Godparents are also invited to attend if they wish.
 Registration for a Baptism Preparation Class can be made by contacting the Parish office and should be made prior to the birth of the child if possible.
 All Baptism Preparation Classes are held once a month in the Chapel at 7PM.
-The dates for 2018 are as follows: January 9th, February 13th, March 13th, April 10th, May 8th, June 12th, July 10th, August 14th, September 11th, October 9th, November 13th and December 11th.
+The dates for 2018 are as follows: July 18th, August 14th, September 11th, October 9th, November 13th and December 11th.

 Baptisms for children are celebrated on the 2nd, 4th and 5th Sunday of the month.
 Baptism Registration Form and Catholic Godparents' Confirmation Certificates must be received by the Parish Office prior to scheduling a Baptism date.
 Adult baptisms are celebrated at the Easter Vigil.
 Call the Parish office at (860) 872-0200 for more information.